-The 1983 film Spacehunter: Adventures in the Forbidden Zone is a science fiction film shot in 3D.
+The 1983 film Spacehunter: Adventures in the Forbidden Zone is a science fiction post-apocalyptic film shot in 3D.
 Although rated low by critics, the film has garnered a cult status.
-It was released one week before The Last Jedi, and marketed as a 3D film in order to differentiate itself.
+It was released one week before The Return of the Jedi, and marketed as a 3D film in order to differentiate itself.

 Meanwhile, the bounty hunter Wolff, played by Peter Strauss, hears that a reward is being given for the safe return of the three women.
 He changes course to the planet, along with his engineer (played by Andrea Marcovicci).